blu-corner/etiqet/README.md

 An Etiqet example project is available at https://github.com/blu-corner/etiqet-example for reference.

-Etiqet-core is the platform with the main verbs to write automated tests.
+* Etiqet-core is the platform with the main verbs to write automated tests.

-Etiqet-fix is dependent on Etiqet-core and allows the use of fix messages in automated tests.
+* Etiqet-fix is dependent on Etiqet-core and gives the ability to create fix sessions and analyse and validate fix messages to and from trading engines.

-Etiqet-rest is also dependent on Etiqet-core and allows the use of REST APIs.
+* Etiqet-rest is also dependent on Etiqet-core and allows the use of REST APIs.

 ### etiqet-fix